quickfix-j/quickfixj/customising-quickfixj.md

 The message, component and field implementations can be provided by a specialised build, along with the corresponding QuickFIX/J dictionary for the custom Rules of Engagement.

-The standard distribution of ```quickfixj-core``` can be used with custom artefacts.
-You need only build artefacts for versions of the Protocol that you use.
+The standard distribution of ```quickfixj-core``` can be used with custom artifacts.
+You need only build artifacts for versions of the Protocol that you use.
 These can be maintained independently from the QuickFIX/J project, while depending on the QuickFIX/J for the core functionality and tools.

-To build custom artefacts it's helpful to understand how QuickFIX/J builds the Field, Component and Message classes from the QuickFIX/J dictionaries and from [FIX Orchestra](https://www.fixtrading.org/standards/fix-orchestra/).
+To build custom artifacts it's helpful to understand how QuickFIX/J builds the Field, Component and Message classes from the QuickFIX/J dictionaries and from [FIX Orchestra](https://www.fixtrading.org/standards/fix-orchestra/).

 The QuickFIX/J reference implementations for FIX versions FIX4.0 to FIX5.0sp2 and for FIXT1.1 are generated from the QuickFIX dictionaries for the specific version.
 The dictionaries are located in the ```src/main/resources``` directory of the respective modules of the ```quickfixj-messages``` module.
 Maintaining the FIX4.0 to FIX5.0sp2 builds intentionally provides consistency with the prior QuickFIX/J 2 release in order to ease migration to QuickFIX/J 3.